jherey/amazing-cabbage/src/pages/posts/node-js-with-nginx-using-digital-ocean.md

 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 ```

 _The command above gets the latest version of Node.js.
-This uses curl to access the url and pipes it to bash to use the standard output.
-The flag -s (silent) allows for few log outputs in the console and L (location) jumps through http redirects._
+This uses curl to access the URL and pipes it to bash to use the standard output.
+The flag -s (silent) allows for few log outputs in the console and L (location) jumps through HTTP redirects._

 ```
 apt install nodejs  # install node